Micro-sys/Mac_Changer/README.md

 # Mac_Changer

+This would be helpful if your modem is configured to only provide internet access

+# How to use?

 *Linux.......

 git clone https://github.com/Sahi-bit/Mac_Changer.git

 sudo bash Mac_changer

-# How to used ?
-ifconfig wlan0 down